dmerejkowsky/blog/content/post/2017-09-17-why-you-should-try-tdd.md

 The code is telling us there's a class missing somewhere.

-And indeed, look how we can delegate everything to a 'LocalManifest' class:
+And indeed, look how we can introduce a new 'LocalManifest' class:

 ```python